userfront/guide/all/examples/react.md

 }
 ```

-With this information, you can perform further checks as desired, or use the `userId` or `userUuid` to [look up user information](https://userfront.com/docs/api.html#users) to return.
+With this information, you can perform further checks as desired, or use the `userId` or `userUuid` to look up information related to the user.

 For example, if you wanted to limit a route to admin users, you could check against the `authorization` object from the verified access token: